 Each team must provide one person who will be a licensed US Soccer Federation (USSF) Referee.
-The level of license required is the basic Recreational Referee License (called a Grade 9 license by the US Soccer Federation).
+The level of license required is the basic Recreational Referee License.
 This license is obtained by attending a USSF licensing class, which is approximately 8-10 hours of classroom instruction focused on youth officiating through U14 play.
 While LWYSA will permit a minor to be your designated Referee in the Pool, it is strongly encouraged that you try and find an adult to fill this role.
 This referee is expected to officiate 5 matches during the fall season.

 The link above will take you to the State Referee Web Site, which lists various class options that are available and provides more information about education for referees in general.
 "Entry Level" clinics, the clinics you take when you are just starting out, take place throughout Washington and are offered on the Eastside (Woodinville, Redmond, Bellevue) at least 6 times a year.
 You may attend any class at any location.

 Each team must provide one person who will be a licensed USSF Referee and serve as that team's "Referee in the Pool".
-This person should obtain a USSF Grade 8 license (16 hours of training), and then must sign up to be a referee for the East King County Soccer Referee Association (EKCSRA).
+This person should obtain a USSF Grade 8 license (8-10 hours of class time), and then must sign up to be a referee for the East King County Soccer Referee Association (EKCSRA).
 They should plan to officiate at least 10 matches for EKCSRA during the season.